Deploying Docker container#

 Environment Variables#

-The Openquake image uses several environment variables.
+The Openquake image uses several environment variables:

 OQ_ADMIN_PASSWORD